LemonCow/TCOM500-STIG-Automation-Project/README.md

 - Applies at least five Department of Defense (DoD) STIGs to each system to achieve baseline hardening.
 - Automates both STIG application and compliance verification using PowerShell and Bash scripts.
 - Generates structured compliance reports summarizing conforming and non-conforming configurations.
-- Transmits these reports to a centralized compliance server that stores, aggregates, and displays system-level security posture across platforms.

 ---